ajm143/ajm143.github.io/_posts/people/2021-09-20-Mario_Antonio_Ongkiko.md

 skype: ""
 twitter: ""
 ---
+I am a PDRA under the EPSRC Additional Skills Funding: Postdoctoral Pathways for Growth.
+My project extends my PhD work with the Morris group into the crystal structure prediction of 3D covalent-organic frameworks.

-I am a PhD student under the EPSRC Centre for Doctoral Training in Topological Design at the University of Birmingham starting in 2021.
-Current research interests are the intersections of topology, density functional theory (DFT), and machine learning.
+I completed my PhD under the EPSRC Centre for Doctoral Training in Topological Design at the University of Birmingham, where I combined machine-learned interatomic potentials and density-functional theory to develop design principles for magnetic metal-organic frameworks.

-I did my MSc by Research in Physics at the University of Warwick, where I completed my thesis on GaAs work functions and the structural relaxations of Sb ultra-thin films on unreconstructed InAs(111)B via DFT.
+I did my MSc by Research in Physics at the University of Warwick, where I used DFT to calculate work functions and simulate surface reconstructions in III-V semiconductors.
 I finished my 5-year BSc degree in Applied Physics, with a specialization in Materials Physics, at the University of the Philippines Diliman.
 My undergraduate thesis focused on a DFT study of small molecule adsorption on graphene.

-Previous DFT work utilized Quantum ESPRESSO.
-However, current work in my PhD will shift towards using CASTEP for electronic structure calculations.